Causal Inference: Identification Under Unmeasured Confounding (Instrumental Variables)

 • With (IV1)-(IV3), we can identify the proportion of mixtures of subgroups.

-• identify the proportion of always-takers via \(\mathbb{E}[A(0)] = \mathbb{E}[A \mid Z=0]\).
+• identifying the proportion of always-takers via \(\mathbb{E}[A(0)] = \mathbb{E}[A \mid Z=0]\).

-• identify the proportion of compliers via \(\mathbb{E}[A(1)-A(0)] = \mathbb{E}[A \mid Z=1] - \mathbb{E}[A \mid Z=0]\).
+• identifying the proportion of compliers via \(\mathbb{E}[A(1)-A(0)] = \mathbb{E}[A \mid Z=1] - \mathbb{E}[A \mid Z=0]\).

-• identify the proportion of never-takers via \(1 - \mathbb{E}[A \mid Z=1]\)
+• identifying the proportion of never-takers via \(1 - \mathbb{E}[A \mid Z=1]\)

 • Note that the proportion of always-takers, compliers, and never-takers have to sum to \(1\).

-This concept of dividing up the population into sub-types based on the joint distribution of the post-treatment variables (e.g., \(A(1)\) and \(A(0)\)) is referred to as principal stratification (Frangakis and Rubin (2002)).
+This concept of dividing up the population into sub-types based on the joint distribution of the post-treatment variables (e.g., \(A(1)\) and \(A(0)\)) is sometimes referred to as principal stratification (Frangakis and Rubin (2002)).

 One-Sided, Randomized Encouragement Designs